TorchDevice image

 • Automatic Device Redirection: Intercepts torch.device instantiation and redirects it based on available hardware (CUDA, MPS, or CPU).

-• Works with AI and ML models, reducing friction when switching between systems
+• AI and ML workflow support: Reduces friction when moving experiments between CUDA systems and local Apple hardware.

 • Explicit CPU Override: Provides a special 'cpu:-1' device specification to force CPU usage regardless of available accelerators.